nlabs-studio/platform-lectures/README.md

 The initial form is always SHAPE_TYPE:LABEL.
 The LABEL is a base64 encoding.
 The properties which follow are numerics exclusively relative to the shape type.
 For an example, a cube will have less properties than a cylinder and indeed the cylinder lesser properties than a stadium frustum.

-The '#' delimitor is used to split shape types
+The '#' delimitor is used to split shape types.
+The @ delimitor splits the shapes from the scaling constants.
+The order of these scales is mapped on a 1-to-1 basic with the geometric shapes.
+These scaling constants allow subtractive manipulation to represent more complex volumes.
+This option persists for power users whom require this cutting edge precision.

 # Metric Used